iturdikulov/notes/research/Stolyarov-Programming_volume_1_0_introduction.md

 <!--SR:!2024-02-22,1,132-->

-Author also tells you need to use CLI to learn something from this book (I use it daily), which give you abilities to write simple programs and find program users.
+Author also tells you need to use CLI to learn something from this book (I use it daily), which give you abilities to write simple programs and find users for your program.

 Programming requires maximum intellectual tension and not everyone can withstand it!